Driver Type

 Plug Setup Instructions

-3. If using passwords, set them in Tasmota web interface
+3. If using passwords, set them in the Tasmota web interface

 Troubleshooting